aponamarev/RoboND-Kinematics-Project/README.md

 Theta 4 can be evaluated based on atan2 of the q4.
 Given that r3_6[2, 2], -r3_6[0, 2] contain sin and cos of q4, it is
 possible to calculate tanh of the angle (tanh = sin / cos). sin(q5) present in both r3_6[2, 2], -r3_6[0, 2] will present
-in both multiplier and denominator of tanh, and therefore doesn't affect the tanh value unless q5==90 degrees (pi/2).
+in both multiplier and denominator of tanh, and therefore doesn't affect the tanh value unless sin(q5)==0 degrees (0 or pi).

+**Effect of theta 5 of theta 4 calculation**

+In case theta 5 equals 0 or 180 degrees (pi), sin(q5), multiplier in the top and bottom sides of theta4 IK equation, is equal 0, which will lead to both top and bottom side of the theta 4 equation equal to 0.
 ```
 theta4 = atan2(sin(q4)*sin(q5), sin(q5)*cos(q4)) = atan2(r3_6[2, 2], -r3_6[0, 2])
 ```